-This included a €500,000 overall prize for champion Tadej Pogačar (Team UAE Emirates), although the Slovenian accumulated a total of €610,770 throughout the course of the race for stage wins, placings on stages and climbs, and long spells in the polka-dot and white jerseys.
+This included a €500,000 overall prize for champion Tadej Pogačar (Team UAE Emirates).
+The Slovenian accumulated a total of €610,770 throughout the course of the race for stage wins, placings on stages and climbs, and long spells in the polka-dot and white jerseys.

 Riders can earn money from all the main prizes, as well as on categorised climbs, intermediate sprints or even just finishing within the first 160 classified riders in the race.

 All Tour de France teams have different formulas for sharing the prize money, but usually it’s put into a pot and divided between every rider (and often staff) on the team at the end of the race.
 Cycling is a team sport with individual winners, after all.

 Here’s how the 2021 Tour de France prize money was broken down.

-The winner of every stage earned €11,000 in 2021, as well as a place on the podium at the end of the day.
+The winner of each stage earned €11,000 in 2021, as well as a place on the podium at the end of the day.